ringcentral/engage-digital-api-docs/docs/interactions/web-messaging/chat-targeting.md

 ### What

-The Chat Manager tracks predefined criteria:
+The Chat Manager tracks the predefined criteria:

 | Criterion | Type | Example | Notes |
 |-|-|-|-|